Lumen Christi Catholic School: History

 Lumen Christi Catholic High School was opened in 1968 as a result of merging St. John and St. Mary High Schools.
 Lumen Christi is under the direction of the Bishop of Lansing, through the Diocesan Board of Education, and advised by the Policy Committee and the Financial Planning Committee.
-It is supported and maintained by the following local Catholic Parishes: St. John the Evangelist/St. Joseph Parish, St. Mary Star of the Sea/St. Stanislaus Kostka Parish, Queen of the Miraculous Medal Parish, Our Lady of Fatima Parish in Michigan Center, St Rita Parish in Clarklake, St. Catherine Laboure Parish in Concord, and St. John the Evangelist Parish in Albion.
+It is supported and maintained by the following local Catholic Parishes: St. John the Evangelist/St. Joseph Parish, St. Mary Star of the Sea/St. Stanislaus Kostka Parish, Queen of the Miraculous Medal Parish, Our Lady of Fatima Parish in Michigan Center, St Rita Parish in Clark Lake, St. Catherine Laboure Parish in Concord, and St. John the Evangelist Parish in Albion.
 The total area of the school encompasses 172,700 square feet.
 A Resource Center and Library with seating capacity of 265 is located in the center of the school.
 The 180-foot diameter domed gymnasium seats 3000 people for athletic and community events along with a wrestling and weight room.
 The cafetorium (combined cafeteria and auditorium) with complete kitchen facilities, accommodates 500 for dining and approximately 700 for assemblies or other social functions.
 The chapel is used for daily mass and special masses and services.

 Jackson Catholic Middle School moved to Lumen Christi's campus at the start of the 2014–2015 school year.
 With the move, the school is divided into two wings, one for Lumen Christi and the other for JCMS, with the cafetorium, choir room, band room, and gymnasiums shared.